maarten-vandeperre/developer-hub-documentation/README.md

     If you want to see it in a complete configuration file, feel free to have a look at [gitops/developer-hub/11_app-config-rhdh.yaml](gitops/developer-hub/11_app-config-rhdh.yaml), which contains all the integrations, described in this README file.
-4. Now you can create and initiate a template by following the next steps:
-   1. Create the template
+4. Now you should be able to see the repositories in your GitHub account that have a Component definition (i.e., catalog-info.yaml file) in their root.
+If for some reason it is not popping up, try as well the console log for debugging ends or [check the database](#debug-developer-hub).